Web Accessibility

 How to Achieve WCAG 2.1 AA Compliance

-1. Run an accessibility audit using automated tools and manual testing.
+1. Conduct an accessibility audit using both automated tools and manual testing.

-2. Fix high-impact issues first (color contrast, missing alt text, keyboard navigation).
+2. Fix high-impact issues first, such as color contrast, alt text, and keyboard navigation.

 3. Train your team on accessibility best practices.